 It is generally recommended that an emergency fund be able to cover 3 months of living expenses, though Suze Orman of Financial Solutions for You suggests 8 months.

 The exact amount will vary depending on your circumstances.
 For example, whether you are renting or paying off a mortgage, support kids, pets, in-laws etc.

 Ok, you’ve worked out how much 3 months of living expenses is for your household and it seems way too hard to save that much!

 Set a goal to save an initial amount from $1000 to $2000, and put aside a regular amount of $100, $50 or even $25 from your current living expenses.

 The easiest way is to set up an automatic transfer from your everyday bank account to a separate savings account on a fortnightly or monthly basis.

-Consider, achieving your initial savings amount more quickly by selling off stuff you no longer need.
+One way to increase your savings amount more quickly is by selling off stuff you no longer need.

 Then don’t touch the money!